 Management is responsible for the other information.
-The other information comprises the information included in the Management's Discussion & Analysis.
+The other information comprises the information included in the Management's Discussion & Analysis filed with the relevant Canadian securities commissions.

 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.